-On September 30, 2021, we acquired an approximately 25.9% ownership interest in Neumora, a privately held company, for \$257 million, which is included in Other noncurrent assets in the Consolidated Balance Sheets, in exchange for a \$100 million cash payment and \$157 million in noncash consideration primarily related to future services.
-Although our equity investment provides us with the ability to exercise significant influence over Neumora, we have elected the fair value option to account for our equity investment.
-Under the fair value option, changes in the fair value of the investment are recognized through earnings each reporting period.
+On September 30, 2021, we acquired an approximately 25.9% ownership interest in Neumora, a then privately held company, for \$257 million, which is included in Other noncurrent assets in the Consolidated Balance Sheets, in exchange for a \$100 million cash payment and \$157 million in noncash consideration primarily related to future services.
+During the third quarter of 2023, we made an additional \$30 million equity investment in Neumora in connection with their initial public stock offering, and consequently, our investment now has a readily determinable fair value.
+Although our equity investment provides us with the ability to exercise significant influence over Neumora and therefore qualifies us for the equity method of accounting, we have elected the fair value option to account for our investment.
+Under the fair value option, changes in the fair value of the investment are recognized through earnings in Other income (expense), net, in the Consolidated Statements of Income each reporting period.
 We believe the fair value option best reflects the economics of the underlying transaction.
-During the year ended December 31, 2022, we made an additional \$10 million cash investment via participation in Neumora's subsequent financing round.
-As of December 31, 2022 and 2021, our ownership interest in Neumora was approximately 24.9% and 25.9%, respectively, and the fair value of our investment was \$335 million and \$220 million, respectively.
-During the years ended December 31, 2022 and 2021, we recognized a net gain of \$105 million and a net loss of \$37 million, respectively, for the change in fair values in Other (expense) income, net, in the Consolidated Statements of Income.
-For information on determination of fair values, see Note 17, Fair value measurement.
+As of December 31, 2023 and 2022, our ownership interests in Neumora were approximately 23.2% and 24.9%, respectively, and the fair values of our investment were \$603 million and \$335 million, respectively.
+During the years ended December 31, 2023, 2022 and 2021, we recognized gains of \$238 million and \$105 million and a loss of \$37 million, respectively, for the change in fair values in Other income (expense), net, in the Consolidated Statements of Income.

+For information on determination of fair values, see Note 18, Fair value measurement.